projectcalico/calico/security/external-ips-policy.md

 ---
-title: Use external IPs or networks in policy rules
+title: Use external IPs or networks rule in policy
 description: Limit egress and ingress traffic using IP address either directly within Calico network policy or managed as Calico network sets.
 ---